arielmagma/PhantomNet/README.md

 # PhantomNet

-**PhantomNet** is a Wireshark-like network sniffer built with Python, featuring a clean and customizable UI.
+**PhantomNet** is a network sniffer built with Python, and will featuring a clean and customizable UI.
 It uses **Scapy** for powerful packet sniffing and **Tkinter** for the front-end interface, making it lightweight and easy to modify.

-## Features
+## Goals

 - Simple and intuitive graphical interface (Tkinter)
 - Live packet sniffing with Scapy
 - Easily customizable and extendable
+- Fully written in Python

+## Features

+- Live packet sniffing with Scapy
+- Packet filtering
 - Fully written in Python

 ## Tech Stack